ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 <!-- cSpell:disable -->
 Code is code is code, and we can go read the source code for the libraries we use!
 In this case, what I'm seeing first is that the error came from `venv/lib/python3.8/site-packages/sqlalchemy/util/compat.py:182`.

-A quick google turns up the [source code](https://github.com/sqlalchemy/sqlalchemy/) for `sqlalchemy` which isn't even one of our direct dependencies in the project!
+A quick Google turns up the [source code](https://github.com/sqlalchemy/sqlalchemy/) for `sqlalchemy` which isn't even one of our direct dependencies in the project!
 It's a dependency of [flask-sqlalchemy](https://sqlalchemy.palletsprojects.com/).
 We're going deep.
 The `compat.py` file is a red herring.
 It's a wrapper for handling exceptions, which means if there's an exception thrown in sqlalchemy it's likely going to go through here first.
 But above that is our first real clue: `sqlalchemy/orm/session.py:2056 in delete`.
 Now we can start to think about why there might be some issue in our code when we did `db.session.delete(rentals)` or `db.session.delete(customer)`

-Luckily, the student had written other code that had the same syntax as the delete customer call, so we felt more confident looking into the rentals one.
+Luckily, the student had written code that had the same syntax as the delete customer call, so we felt confident that it was the rentals call that was problematic.
 But unluckily, I'm not a Flask expert.
-I use [Django](https://www.djangoproject.com), where unfortunately `db.session.delete(rentals)` looks totally legal and valid, so I overlooked that that could be the problem.
+I use [Django](https://www.djangoproject.com), where unfortunately `db.session.delete(rentals)` looks totally legal and valid.

 What ended up working was comparing the types of the two calls.
 One succeeded, the other didn't. `type(customer)` revealed that it was a `db.Model` instance, but `type(rentals)` said that it was a `flask_sqlalchemy.BaseQuery` instance!
 Hey look, it's that thing that apparently doesn't have a `delete` method!

-Filtersets are iterable, and so a fix was changing `db.session.delete(rentals)` to the following
+I knew that the results of queries are iterable, and so a fix was changing `db.session.delete(rentals)` to the following

 ```python
 for rental in rentals:
     db.session.delete(rental)
 ```
 <!-- cSpell:enable -->

+But more generally the problem was you can't call `delete` on a `Query` object, you have to have an instance of the model itself.

 What a journey!

-Here are some other things I often try when I see a new error message
+On a final note, here are some other things I often try when I see a new error message

-* Search the error in slack!
+* Search the error in Slack!
 Often times the error is specific to the company or project you're working on, and somebody has run into it before.
 * Read some documentation!
-Often when you google something the answer won't be spelled out exactly.
+Often when you Google something the answer won't be spelled out exactly.
 The error might be a product of some logical inconsistency in your app, and it's only after understanding that you've violated the API of the library in some way that you'll figure it out.
 * Change the code slightly to see if I can get a new error message that's more familiar.
 * Talk through it with somebody else, or type out what I'm thinking as if I was going to send it to someone.
 Usually I'll have a hard time explaining something that I did, and more often than not the error is related to that thing I don't understand as well as I thought